awsdocs/aws-codecommit-user-guide/doc_source/how-to-notify-sns.md

 1. Open a plain\-text editor and create a JSON file that specifies:
    + The Amazon SNS topic name\.
+**Note**
+Amazon SNS FIFO \(first in, first out\) topics are not supported for CodeCommit triggers\.
+You must choose an Amazon SNS topic that has its type set to Standard\.
+If you want to use an Amazon SNS FIFO topic, you must configure an Amazon Eventbridge rule for CodeCommit events that has the SNS FIFO topic configured as its target\.
    + The repository and branches you want to monitor with this trigger\. \(If you do not specify any branches, the trigger applies to all branches in the repository\.\)
    + The events that activate this trigger\.

     Save the file\.

-   For example, to create a trigger for a repository named *MyDemoRepo* that publishes all repository events to an Amazon SNS topic named *MySNSTopic* for two branches, *master* and *preprod*:
+   For example, to create a trigger for a repository named *MyDemoRepo* that publishes all repository events to an Amazon SNS topic named *MySNSTopic* for two branches, *main* and *preprod*:

    ```
    {